commerce-docs/devdocs-for-tests/install-gde/prereq/apache.md

 {% include install/allowoverrides22.md %}
 {% endcollapsible %}

 {:.bs-callout-info}
 Failure to enable these settings typically results in no styles displaying on your storefront or Admin.

 ## Verify the Apache version {#install-prereq-apache-verify}

-To verify the Apache version you are currently running, enter:
+To verify the Apache version you're currently running, enter:

 ```bash
 apache2 -v